arasgungore/rocket-flight-simulator/README.md

 # rocket-flight-simulator

 A Simulink project which can accurately simulate the motion of a rocket during flight in one-dimensional space.
-The project implements the forces acting on a rocket which are drag, weight, and thrust as subsystems that take time-variant parameters into consideration such as rocket mass, gravitational acceleration, and air density for different layers of Earth's atmosphere.
+The project implements the forces acting on a rocket which are drag, weight, and thrust as subsystems that take time-variant parameters into consideration such as rocket mass, gravitational acceleration, and air density at different layers of Earth's atmosphere.
 As output, the project plots the position-time, velocity-time, and acceleration-time graphs of the rocket.